 Personal Medical Monitoring

-Medical monitoring of personnel will be conducted as required both as a pre and post-entry function.
+Medical monitoring of personnel will be conducted as required both as a pre- and post-entry function.
 Those persons exhibiting physical conditions outside the normally accepted parameters will not be allowed to make entry into hazardous areas nor wear physically demanding PPE.
 Provisions will be made to have trained medical personnel on the site to perform the required medical monitoring.

 Personal Exposure Monitoring

-An air monitoring plan as described below will be utilized to provide data regarding the exposure of individuals to airborne and environmental contaminants.
+An air-monitoring plan as described below will be utilized to provide data regarding the exposure of individuals to airborne and environmental contaminants.
 Devices that measure individual exposure (e.g. dosimeters, colorimetric badges, etc.) will be utilized as required to monitor and record personal exposure.

 Air and Environmental Monitoring

-Air monitoring may be conducted by Railroad personnel and it’s contractors for the purpose of site safety, worker exposure protection, and public safety.
-This may include both on and off-site monitoring.
-The specific types of monitoring to be used for worker protection are described below:
+Air monitoring may be conducted by railroad personnel and its contractors for the purpose of site safety, worker exposure protection, and public safety.
+This may include both on- and off-site monitoring.
+The specific types of monitoring to be used for worker protection are described below.